Love Does Not Keep Record of Wrongs

 - Have I forgiven verbally but remained emotionally guarded?

-- Am I walking in love with wisdom -- or holding silent records?
+- Am I walking in love with wisdom, or am I holding silent records of past wrongs?

-Choose one situation this week to release the past to God, pray for growth, and respond with love, not suspicion.
+Choose one relationship this week where you need to release the past to God.
+Pray specifically for that person's growth and respond with love rather than suspicion.

 "Bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do." — Colossians 3:13 (NKJV)